Garin of Montaigu

-Guérin de Montaigu (/fr/; died 1228), also known as Garin de Montaigu or Pierre Guérin de Montaigu, was a nobleman from Auvergne, who became the fourteenth Grand Master of the Knights Hospitaller, serving from 1207–1228.
+Garin of Montaigu (Guérin, /fr/; died 1228) was a nobleman from Auvergne, who became the fourteenth grand master of the Knights Hospitaller, serving from 1207–1228.
 He succeeded the Grand Master Geoffroy le Rat after his death in 1206, and was succeeded by Bertrand de Thessy.

 Biography

-Guérin de Montaigu was elected Grand Master in the summer of 1207, between 22 May and 1 October.
+Garin of Montaigu was elected grand master in the summer of 1207, between 22 May and 1 October.
 He was Marshal of the Order and participated in the Fifth Crusade.
 He died a natural death during the reconstruction of the wall of Sidon between 11 November 1227 and 1 March 1228.
 He was described as "the figure of one of the greatest masters of whom the Hospital has reason to be proud ".

-Tradition would have it that he was a native of Auvergne and that he was the brother of Pierre de Montaigu, Grand Master of the Knights Templar from 1219 to 1232.
-Unfortunately, the nobiliaries of Auvergne do not establish to which of the Montaigu families the Guérin can be linked.
+Tradition would have it that he was a native of Auvergne and that he was the brother of Peter of Montaigu, grand master of the Knights Templar from 1219 to 1232, and of Eustorge of Montaigu, archbishop of Nicosia.
+Unfortunately, the nobiliaries of Auvergne do not establish to which of the Montaigu families Garin can be linked.